PanSIG 2020 Submissions Due January 20th, 2020

 - TITLE: No more than 50 characters including spaces

-- FORMAT: Presentation (25 minutes, including 5 minutes of Q and A), Interactive poster session (45 Minutes including Q and A) or SIG Forum (90 Minutes).
+- FORMAT: Presentation (25 minutes), Interactive poster session (45 minutes including Q and A) or SIG Forum (90 minutes).

-- SHORT SUMMARY: No more than 100 words or 150 Japanese characters.
+- ABSTRACT: No more than 200 words or 300 Japanese characters.
 This will appear in the conference handbook and also be read as part of the selection process for the conference.

 - KEYWORDS: Please list 2-4 keywords to classify your presentation.